USS Grayback (SS-208): Fifth war patrol

 Her fifth war patrol began as Grayback sailed from Australia on 7 December 1942.
 Only a week out of port, Pharmacist's Mate Harry B. Roby was called upon to perform an emergency appendectomy, the second to be done on a patrolling submarine.
-With Grayback running 100 feet beneath the surface, the untutored Roby successfully removed the infected appendix, and his patient was back standing watch by the end of the patrol.
+With Grayback running 100 feet beneath the surface, and despite lacking a surgeon's tool kit, the untutored Roby successfully removed the infected appendix, and his patient was back standing watch by the end of the patrol.
 Then, on 25 December, Grayback surfaced to sink four landing barges with her deck guns.
 Four days later, she was again fired on by an enemy submarine, but maneuvered to avoid the torpedoes.
 On 3 January 1943, Grayback sank I-18, one of 25 Japanese submarines destroyed by western submarines during the war.

 On 5 January, Grayback served as beacon ship for the bombardment of Munda Bay in the Solomon Islands, and also engaged in rescue work.
-Lying off Munda early on the morning of 5 January, she received word that six survivors of a crashed Martin B-26 Marauder bomber were holed up on the island.
-Grayback sent ashore two men, then submerged at dawn to avoid enemy aircraft.
+Lying off Munda early on the morning of 5 January, she received word that six survivors of a crashed Martin B-26 Marauder bomber from the 70th Bombardment Squadron were holed up on the island.
+Grayback sent ashore two men (Lt.
+J.A.
+Davis and CGM Barton Brooks), then submerged at dawn to avoid enemy aircraft.
 The submariners located the downed aviators, three of whom were injured, and hid out with them in the jungle.
 As night fell, Grayback surfaced offshore and by coded light signals directed the small boat "home safe" with the rescued aviators.
 For this action, skipper Edward C. Stephan received the Navy Cross, as well as a Silver Star from the United States Army.

 Grayback continued on patrol, torpedoing and damaging several Japanese ships.
 On 17 January, she attacked a destroyer escorting a large maru, hoping to disable the escort and then sink the freighter with her deck guns.
 However, the destroyer evaded the torpedoes and dropped 19 depth charges on Grayback.
 One blew a gasket on a manhole cover, and the submarine, leaking seriously, was ordered back to Brisbane, Australia, where she arrived 23 January.